supercamel/SpinoDB/README.md

     {name: {$type: string}}

+$startsWith - will get documents with a string field that starts with the characters specified.
+Case sensitive.

+	{name: {$startsWith: "D"}}

 ### Logical Expressions

 $and - can be used to check multiple attributes of the document.
 All sub expressions must be true for the document to match.